chow1026/movieTrendTableauVisualization/MovieLens.md

 - A good improvement from Version 0.
 - This version is more explanatory.
 - Good combination of sheets to build dashboards.
+- Chart d was still hard to read.

 **Negative feedbacks**:
 - Titles and labels were not consistent across sheets and were a bit confusing.
 - Layouts and views of dashboards on the final storyboard were not consistently responsive to viewport.
 - The flow of the storyboard wasn't entirely smooth.
 I was encouraged to write more in the caption box to guide users the flow of thoughts.

+On top of this, here are some **sheet/dashboard specific feedback**:

+c.
+[Ratings vs Genres][55ebc0a3]
+Hard to differentiate bubble size.

+d.
+[Yearly Average Ratings by Genre (1995 - 2016)][8791c08a]
+Chart a bit hard to read due to overlapping data point.
+Also hard to see trends.

+## Final Version:
+In general these are the modifications made on Final Version:
+- Checked and edited Titles and labels
+- Checked and made sure layouts and viewports across dashboards are consistent and responsive.

+### Final Version Design (Listing Only Modifications):

+**WORKSHEETS**

+c.
+[Ratings vs Genres][e4602554]
+- Made bubble size bigger.

+  [e4602554]: https://public.tableau.com/profile/yoong.shin.chow#!/vizhome/TableauProject_ml-latest-small_final/RatingsvGenres "Ratings vs Genres"

+d.
+[Yearly Average Ratings by Genre (1995 - 2016)][7fbe1537]
+- Edited y-axis range to cover 2.0 to 5.0.
+- Made shape size slightly bigger so genre with lower count of ratings could still be seen.

+  [7fbe1537]: https://public.tableau.com/profile/yoong.shin.chow#!/vizhome/TableauProject_ml-latest-small_final/YearlyAvgRatingsbyGenre "Yearly Average Ratings by Genre"

+**DASHBOARDS**
+m.
+[Movie Ratings Dashboard][d8b54404]
+Added this dashboard to help the flow of story.
+This dashboard shows the cluster patterns of movie ratings.

+  [d8b54404]: https://public.tableau.com/profile/yoong.shin.chow#!/vizhome/TableauProject_ml-latest-small_final/MovieRatingsDashboard "Movie Ratings Dashboard"

+**STORYBOARD**

+l.
+[MovieLens Movie Ratings][4c6a280b]
+- Added elaboration in caption for each dashboard.
+- Reworked layout to make storyboard more consistent.

+##References: